 The book, Outside, Inside by LeUyen Pham, addresses how much the outside world has changed because of the pandemic, but what is inside our homes and inside our hearts has grown.
 The goal of the program is to unite all students in the District through a shared story and supporting activities, including a virtual author visit, access to the physical book as well as E-books, and an innovative story walk at each of the six schools.
 The outdoor story walk will be safely accessible to all members of our District and community.

-After piloting the learning tools in the WJHS Math Department this fall, the team felt every classroom could be improved through the use of the smart tool which connects at home learners with in person learners seamlessly and effectively.
+After piloting the learning tools in the WJHS Math Department this fall, the team felt every classroom could be improved through the use of the smart tool which seamlessly and effectively connects at-home learners with in-person learners.
 The Apple Pencil also enhances teaching and learning in multiple ways now and will continue to inspire learning into the future.

 The grant includes the purchase of Apple Pencils to equip every teacher and specialist at the Junior High, as well as provide professional development to optimize the smart tools’ use in each classroom.
 Rollout is expected to happen Spring 2021.